Camilla9347/JBI-Special-Issue-BITS-2022/README.md

 ### Vitis vinifera

 Right now, the file _vespucci_mat.csv_ is a placeholder for the actual VESPUCCI transcriptomic dataset.
 This file should be replaced and renamed accordingly in order for the data processing procedure to work.
-The VESPUCCI transcriptomic dataset can be downoloaded from: http://ibdm.disi.unitn.it/download-2/.
+The VESPUCCI transcriptomic dataset can be downoloaded from: [Vitis OneGenE downolad page](http://ibdm.disi.unitn.it/download-2/).
 The file will need to be extracted, renamed (_vespucci_mat.csv_) and placed in the **MAIN** folder.

 ## Input submission to the data processing procedure